deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "You can afford that?"
 She asked.

 "I've been writing articles for a bunch of different news sites and blogs, working part-time at 'Spoons."
 Sean shrugged.
-“I can afford it, just.
+"I can afford it, just.
 I was probably going to wind up looking for a lodger anyway.
-Rent in London being what it is I'd have made a fuck of a lot, too, but… I mean, money's less important than helping you get on your feet.”
+Rent in London being what it is I'd have made a fuck of a lot, too, but… I mean, money's less important than helping you get on your feet."

 Touched, Ava managed a smile for him.

-"Besides," Sean added “I've got something coming up.
+"Besides," Sean added "I've got something coming up.
 My uncle Simon gets back from Angola next week.
-If he follows through on what he was talking about in his emails, maybe you and me, we could land on our feet.”
+If he follows through on what he was talking about in his emails, maybe you and me, we could land on our feet."

 "What's he doing in Angola?"

 "Covering the election for Reuters."

-"I've still got that offer from Byron Group..."
-Ava noted, glancing at the corporate advertising for the jump array---Earth and Cimbrean, photographed from orbit and connected by a line that cycled through all the classic, vivid fibre-optic colours with the tagline 'O*ne small step…'*
+"I've still got that offer from Byron Group…" Ava noted, glancing at the corporate advertising for the jump array---Earth and Cimbrean, photographed from orbit and connected by a line that cycled through all the classic, vivid fibre-optic colours with the tagline 'O*ne small step…'*

 "Moses Byron talks a good game."
 Sean agreed.
-“Hell, it seems like he walks his talk too.
-I'm just not… I don't know, do you trust anybody who got that big that quickly?”
+"Hell, it seems like he walks his talk too.
+I'm just not… I don't know, do you trust anybody who got that big that quickly?"

 Ava shrugged.
 "People like his whole *'ethics and integrity'* brand.
 Even if it's just an act for the camera, he's playing that part to the hilt."

 "Is that the same thing as actually *being* ethical though?"

-"Sean..."
-Ava sighed.
-“Don't ask me about morals and stuff right now.
-I don't feel qualified.”
+"Sean…" Ava sighed.
+"Don't ask me about morals and stuff right now.
+I don't feel qualified."

 He inclined his head slightly, assessing her mood, then nodded and laid his hand gently on her upper back for just a second.
 "Okay."

 Neither of them said a word to the other for nearly an hour after that, by which point they had boarded their plane, taken off and reached cruising altitude.
 He'd been looking out of the window for most of that time.

-"...Are we okay?" he asked.
+"…Are we okay?" he asked.

 Ava had been using the plane's wifi to check her website.
 She put the tablet down when he spoke, and gave the question some thought.
 "We're… You're my very best friend, Sean.
 Is that enough?
 I don't think I've got more than that to give."

 He nodded, and gave her a hug.
 "I'm sorry, Ava."

-"...You didn't do anything."
+"…You didn't do anything."

 "No, I did.
-I got selfish, and..."
-Sean shrugged.
-“I pushed.”
+I got selfish, and…" Sean shrugged.
+"I pushed."

 "You didn't hurt me, Sean."
 Ava reassured him.
-“I hurt myself.”
+"I hurt myself."

 "And I helped."

 "Yeah, well… you can stop helping me hurt myself by letting me take the blame for this, okay?"
 She told him.
-“This whole thing has been a lesson, and I want to learn it, not, not foist off the responsibility on somebody else.”
+"This whole thing has been a lesson, and I want to learn it, not, not foist off the responsibility on somebody else."
 It was her turn to give him a reassuring squeeze.
-“You learn your lesson, and I'll learn mine.
-Okay?”
+"You learn your lesson, and I'll learn mine.
+Okay?"

-Sean nodded despondently, aware that lesson he was going to have to learn was the one he wished he didn't have to. "...Okay."
+Sean nodded despondently, aware that lesson he was going to have to learn was the one he wished he didn't have to. "…Okay."

-He looked out the window again. "...That makes sense."
+He looked out the window again. "…That makes sense."

 ___
 **Date Point 10y2m2w6d AV**
 **Uncharted System, Deep Space**

 ***Vedregnegnug***

 "-show up.
 There we go.
 It seems we escaped."

 Vedreg allowed a mingled pulse of relief and released anxiety to highlight his body.
 A human would have shuddered.
 "I detest stasis." he declared.
-“Death or life on the moment of a button press.
-Thank you for sparing us any anticipation.”
+"Death or life on the moment of a button press.
+Thank you for sparing us any anticipation."

 Kirk dropped his lower-right hand, the prosthetic one, off the escape pod's control panel and gave a pleased nod.
 "And we have indeed arrived at our destination.
 Good." he announced.

 Their "destination", as far as Vedreg could tell, was a system in the middle of nowhere, some five years' travel time from the final resting place of the starship *Sanctuary* at the meager ten kilolights that was their escape pod's top speed.

 Without the stasis field, they would have starved to death before completing even a fraction of the journey, and theirs was one of the largest, fastest and best-equipped lifepods in their late ship's stable.
 Most of the others had been much smaller, cruder and slower.
-As it was...
+As it was…

 Both of them glanced in the corner, and mutually decided not to discuss the deathworlder in the room.
 Lewis had come scrambling into their escape pod seconds before Kirk had sealed it, babbling about *Sanctuary*'s port living area taking a bad hit and separating him from the others.
 He was now slumped against the wall with his arms on his knees and his forehead resting against them.